gajus/eslint-plugin-jsdoc/.README/rules/check-values.md

 2. `@since` - As with `@version`
 3. `@license` - Checks that there is a present and valid SPDX identifier or is present within an `allowedLicenses` option.
-4. `@author` - Checks there is a value present, and if the option `allowedAuthors` is present, ensure that the author value is one of these array items.
+4. `@author` - Checks that there is a value present, and if the option `allowedAuthors` is present, ensure that the author value is one of these array items.
+5. `@variation` - Checks that there iis a value present, and that it is an integer.

 #### Options